johnkgh/johnkgh.github.io/_posts/2023-05-26-volcano-skiing.md

 ---

 ![](/images/2023-05-26-volcanos/volcano-31.jpeg)
 _Again, not a stats guy, but keeping a decent clip while nose breathing!
-I can be proud of myself every once in a while right?_
+I can be proud of myself every once in a while right?
+Something something about slow is smooth, smooth is fast._

 ---